 MICHELANGELO'S ROME AND SHAKESPEARE'S LONDON.
 Michelangelo and Shakespeare, the Sistine Chapel and the Globe Theatre: Rome and London long have been recognized for their vital artistic, intellectual, and architectural contributions to the early modern world and beyond.
 Rome was the center of papal government and the capital of Catholic Christendom, while London was becoming the political and commercial center of a growing Protestant empire.
-This course uses these two cities as a lens through which to examine early madern seciety and sulture in a comparative modern society and culture in a comparative context.
+This course uses these two cities as a lens through which to examine early modern society and culture in a comparative context.
 Major topics include politics and urban government, religion, art and architecture, theater and ceremony, science and medicine, crime and the courts, and popular and elite culture.
-We also devote particular attention to the ways in which geography, environment, and urban space influence social and cultural development.
+We also devote particular attention to the ways in which geography, environment, and urban space influence social and